mgrinstein/mgrinstein.github.io/src/content/spec/about.md

 <!-- <Image src='/src/assets/images/photo.png' style="background-color: #00FFFF;"> -->
 I am Software Engineer experienced in architecting, developing, and maintaining scalable, resilient, and secure Cloud applications.
 I work mainly with Backend development and AWS services.

-I maintain this blog as a way to share about topics I am passionate about and engage with the community.
-I also often engage in public speaking on those topics.
+I maintain this blog as a way to share about Software Engineering topics I am passionate about and engage with the community.
+I also often engage in public speaking on said topics.

 > ### Notable achievements and professional memberships include:
 > - Member of the Chartered Institute for I.T.
 (MBCS)